dodobrands/jaeger-kusto/README.md

 * Standalone app (as grpc server).
 For this mode, use `docker compose --file build/server/docker-compose.yml up --build` Once this is done, you can run the Jaeger UI on <http://localhost:16686> and see the traces in the UI.

+## Known Limitations

+The plugin is in early development stage (alpha) has the following known limitations:

+* Currently search by tags is not implemented
+* There are deprecated API's in use.
+These will be fixed in a newer version of the plugin.

+## Reporting issues

+The logging is controlled in the `jaeger-kusto-plugin-config.json` in the build/server folder.
+Please change the logLevel to `debug` to get more detailed logs.
+This should show the executed query, please execute this query in Kusto and provide the payload as well to debug issues in the applied transformation.
+Attach both the logs and the payload to troubleshoot the issue.